 Alongside military equipment and graphic photographs, you’ll find weapons American troops used against the Vietnamese.
 These include a tank, fighter plane and a helicopter with rocket launchers.
 There’s also a bomb that weighs 6,800 kilograms.

-Quang Ngai is the site of the My Lai massacre memorial.
+The final entry on our list of war sites to visit in Vietnam is Quang Ngai.
+This is the site of the My Lai massacre memorial.
 This massacre was one of the most horrific events in the Vietnam War, with more than 500 unarmed civilians brutally killed in the village of Mai Lai.

 If you’re interested in visiting Vietnam, why not check out our Southeast Asia group tours?
-Alongside Vietnam, we bring you the top sights in Thailand, Cambodia, Laos and Myanmar.
+Alongside Vietnam, we bring you the top sights in Thailand, Cambodia, and Laos.